jdrouet/catapulte/readme.md

 If you some API specification, the [Open API specification](./openapi.yml) is also available.

+To use it in production, we prepared a documentation on how to use Catapulte with [Amazon Simple Email Service](./wiki/with-aws-ses.md).

 ## Should you use it?

 If, like us, you didn't find any good way of doing transactionnal emails, then YES!